Taxability of Restaurants Under GST Composition Scheme

 BOOK A FREE DEMO

-The GST Composition Scheme is a simplified tax scheme designed for small businesses with an annual turnover of up to ₹1.5 crore.
-Under this scheme, businesses are required to pay a fixed percentage of their turnover as tax without the need to maintain detailed records or file regular returns.
 However, the taxability of restaurants under the GST composition scheme can be complex and requires careful consideration of various factors, including the type of restaurant and the services provided.
-In this context, it is essential to understand the relevant provisions of the GST law to determine the applicability of the composition scheme for restaurants.
+In this context, it is essential to understand the GST law’s relevant provisions to determine the composition scheme applicable to restaurants.

 Also Know About – Differences Between Regular and Composite Schemes